gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/Timer.md

 # Timer Template

-The Timer template is used in providing timer information for the client to display on the client's screen.
-When the user creates a timer, CIC sends the timer information to the client, in the form of the Timer template.
+The Timer template is used in providing timer information for the client to display on the client screen.
+When the user creates a timer, CIC sends the timer information to the client in the form of the Timer template.

 <div class="note">
 <p><strong>Note!</strong></p>
-<p>The following is the restrictions in using the Timer template:</p>
+<p>The following restrictions apply when using the Timer template:</p>
 <ul>
   <li>Voice requests can be used only to add a timer or to check a list of timers.</li>
   <li>To modify or delete a timer, the user must use the Clova app.</li>